ke-martins/lidar-toolbox/README.md

   <br>

   **Description**:
   Library containing functions that grid (spatial and temporal interpolations) data collected by single- and multibeam lidar scanners.
-It is based on the function built function `scatteredInterpolant` (Delaunay triangulation) and makes the most of 4D (t,x,y,z) point clouds to interpolate raw data on grids and respect some quality criteria.
+It is based on the built-in function `scatteredInterpolant` (Delaunay triangulation) and makes the most of 4D (t,x,y,z) point clouds to interpolate raw data on grids and respect some quality criteria to prevent gaps over-filling.

   **List of functions**: